 - Functional testing makes sure that the system gives the correct output for a particular input.

-- Integration testing combines the individual software modules and tests them together as a group.
+- Integration testing combines individual software modules and tests them as a group.

 These types of tests are different than end-to-end testing, which focuses on the complete user workflow.

 Why is end-to-end testing important?